Jasa is a neutered male coyote who came to Wild Spirit Wolf Sanctuary in the Spring of 2014 when he was 5 years old.

 Likes & Dislikes

-Our gorgeous boy first arrived at Indiana Coyote Rescue Center (ICRC) in the summer of 2009 when he was a teeny five-week-old pup.
-A Conservation Officer brought the baby boy to the center.
-The story was that some hunters found the wild-born Jasa and rescued him.
-The hunters had attempted to keep Jasa as a pet but then turned him over.
+Our gorgeous boy first arrived at Indiana Coyote Rescue Center (ICRC) in the summer of 2009 when he was a teeny five-week-old pup, brought there by a Conservation Officer after some hunters found the wild-born pup and rescued him.
+The hunters had attempted to keep Jasa as a pet but quickly turned him over after realizing how difficult he was to care for.

 The Conservation Officer guessed that the hunters might have taken Jasa from a den before he was even two weeks old.
-Whatever the real story, Jasa could not be released back into the wild because he was already too socialized with humans, according to Indiana State regulations.
-Luckily for Jasa, Lyla was already at ICRC and the two rescues were allowed to grow up together.
-Lyla does not like most people and often made it difficult for caretakers to interact with Jasa, so he usually takes a while to warm up to humans.
+Whatever the real story, Jasa could not be released back into the wild because he was already too habituated to humans, according to Indiana State regulations.
+Luckily for Jasa, a female coyote named Lyla Rose was already at ICRC and the two rescues were allowed to grow up together.
+Lyla does not like most people and often made it difficult for Caretakers to interact with Jasa, so he usually takes a long time to warm up to humans.